p1pahare/flutter_anime_songs_player/README.md

 -> Play Video (Can switch between Audio only and video)

+-> Android Apk can be downloaded from releases Folder

 ## Planned Features

 ~~-> Allowing versions of themes to be added queue and playlists~~